Course Selection

 • Once you’ve planned for your post-secondary requirements, choose courses that are of personal interest and/or related to your career plans.

-• Look at all post-secondary requirements using information below
+• Look at all post-secondary requirements using information in the Pathway requirements tab.

 • Apprenticeship: choose any English course, and the appropriate number of elective courses to meet the 30 credit diploma requirements.
-Consider taking a double credit tech courses, applying for Level 1 Accelerated OYAP, and/or co-operative education
+Consider taking tech courses, applying for Level 1 Accelerated OYAP, and/or co-operative education courses and enrolling in an Specialist High Skills Major (SHSM).

 Find it Fast